 And then the cover is removed from an obscenely huge statue of Yancey in honor of the pioneers who made Oklahoma what it is.
 There is another figure, somewhat smaller in stature, standing behind him, but it is not Sabra.
 It is an Indian.
 A male Indian, of course.

-Though the 1931 version of Edna Ferber’s 1929 novel is not any good, though no worse than the novel itself, yet we make allowances for it owing to the times in which the movie was made and the novel was written.
+Though the 1931 version of Edna Ferber’s 1929 novel is not any good, while being no worse than the novel itself, yet we make allowances for it owing to the times in which the movie was made and the novel was written.
 The movie seems to be trying to say prejudice is bad, but makes its point with stereotypes of African Americans, Jews, and Native Americans, often set up to show how enlightened Yancey is and what a great guy he is for coming to their rescue.
 Yancey is also supposed to be enlightened when it comes to women, hence his defense of Dixie Lee, but this is done at the expense of women like Sabra, making her out to be narrow minded.
 And so, we handicap the movie for when it was made, making allowances for both the style and content.